ybhargava-reddy/SCT_WD_1/README.md

-Task 1 completed for SkillCrafte Te
+Task 1 completed for SkillCrafte Technology